eLiebman/TeamTweetHouse/README.md

 The Twit module used in this app requires a config object to provide authentication to Twitter's API.
-This object can be imported from a separate file, config.js, which should look like this:
+This object is imported from a separate file, config.js which must be in the same directory as app.js

+config.js will look like this:

 module.exports = {
   consumer_key,